kkgthb/az-swa-001-htmlonly-tiny/README.md

 1. Add a **Repository secret** named `MY_AZURE_SWA_DEPLOYMENT_TOKEN` and put the phrase "`hello`" in as its value, for now, just so you don't forget you're going to need it.

 ## Every-6-hours setup

+### Spin up a fresh copy of Azure and log your PowerShell command line into it

 1. Log into [A Cloud Guru](https://learn.acloud.guru/dashboard) and click on[ the **Playground** icon in the top-nav](https://learn.acloud.guru/cloud-playground).
 1. Under **Azure Sandbox**, click the **Start Azure Sandbox** buton.